vaskoGut/Learning/README.md

       5) performance - updating the real DOM frequently is expensive — especially when you modify large trees.
       6) unidirectional data flow — data moves top-down from parent to child components.
 This makes state changes predictable and easier to debug

+  56. ### #react-hoc-functions
+      ***A Higher-Order Function*** (HOF) is a function that does at least one of the following:
+      Takes another function as an argument, or Returns a new function.
+      Built in functions in js: map, filter, reduce.